Hitheshkaranth/BEAGLEBONE-PRU-CLOCK-/README.md

 Proceedure for running the code on PRU-

-0.Check wehater the kernel version is 3.8.x and wheater pasm (PRU-ASSEMBLER) is installed: for the kernel version use- uname -r for the pasm version use - pasm --version
+0.Check wheater the kernel version is 3.8.x and pasm (PRU-ASSEMBLER) is installed: for the kernel version use- uname -r for the pasm version use - pasm --version